-On-premise
+On-premises

-- Sell or serve only one mixed beverage at a time to single customer for consumption or one shot and one beer together (boilermaker). - Sell or serve not more than 2 alcoholic beverage (malt beverage, unfortified wine, or fortified wine) at a time to single customer for consumption - •A pitcher of alcoholic beverages must be served to two or more customers. - A single carafe or bottle of wine is allowed to be sold to one person. - Partial bottles of wine may be re-corked or re-capped and taken off site by the customer during legal hours of sale.
+• The permittee may sell or serve only one mixed beverage at a time to single customer for consumption or one shot and one beer together (depending on the type of boilermaker).

+• The permittee mat sell or serve not more than 2 alcoholic beverages (malt beverage, unfortified wine, or fortified wine) at a time to a single customer for consumption.

+•A pitcher of alcoholic beverages must be served to two or more customers.

+• A single carafe or bottle of wine is allowed to be sold to one person.

+• Partial bottles of wine may be re-corked or re-capped and taken offsite by the customer during legal hours of sale.